lgessler/wat/README.md

 1. Secure a server that will run the app.
 We will assume you are using an Ubuntu machine.
 2. Download [a JAR from the latest release](https://github.com/lgessler/glam/releases).
 3. [Configure the JAR as a service](https://dzone.com/articles/run-your-java-application-as-a-service-on-ubuntu).
-4. Set up HTTPS. **If you do not set up HTTPS, your instance of Glam will be vulnerable to password-stealing attacks.** Fortunately, this is fairly easy--we recommend running Glam on the default port (8080) and using a reverse proxy like Nginx with [certbot](https://certbot.eff.org/) to provide HTTPS.
+4. Set up HTTPS. **If you do not set up HTTPS, your instance will be vulnerable to password-stealing attacks.** Fortunately, this is fairly easy--we recommend running this program on the default port (8080) and using a reverse proxy like Nginx with [certbot](https://certbot.eff.org/) to provide HTTPS.

 # Development